-Mineral property acquisition and development costs, including the fair value of consideration given to acquire the mineral property at the time of acquisition, exploration and evaluation assets transferred, mine construction cost and development cost that will enable the physical access to ore underground, are capitalized.
-Development costs are net of proceeds from the sale of metal extracted during the development phase prior to the date mining assets are operating in the way intended by management.
+Mineral property acquisition and development costs - including the fair value of consideration given to acquire the mineral property at the time of acquisition, exploration and evaluation assets transferred, mine construction cost and development cost that will enable physical access to ore underground - are capitalized.
 When the Company incurs debt directly related to the construction of a new operation or major expansion, the related financing costs are capitalized during the construction period.